updatecli/website/content/en/blog/2024/02/shareable_policies.md

 ### Feedback

-While we've been using this feature for a few months now on various projects, shareable policies are still in experimental mode.
+While we've been using this feature for a few months now on various projects, ~~shareable policies are still in experimental mode~~.
 We created the label [**updatecli-policies**](https://github.com/updatecli/updatecli/issues?q=is%3Aopen+is%3Aissue+label%3Aupdatecli-policies) to track related issues, but so far nothing major appear.

-Our goal is to move that feature out of experimental as soon as we are confident enough that this feature is stable.
+~~Our goal is to move that feature out of experimental as soon as we are confident enough that this feature is stable.~~

 We are still collecting feedback, so feel free to provide yours on: